 How do online lessons work?

 Essentially, they’re like in person lessons, but you will log in to the Muzie website with information that will be shared with you.
 For more information, you can check out the Online Lessons page.

 The cost for the semester of lessons is $700 for 18 weeks of lessons, resources and recital fee.
 Payments can be made monthly and are $150 monthly.
 This is for the entire semester spread out in monthly payments, not a “per month” cost.
 If you have a second child or want to learn a second instrument, the cost for the 2nd sibling or instrument is $600 for the semester.

 How does payment work?

-Invoices are sent on the 15th of each month and payment is due by the 27th of the month.
-Preferred payment is online through Square (it is secure and safe and you can save your payment method for automatic payments).
-Cash or check will be accepted.
+Invoices are sent on the 15th of each month and payment is due by the 27th of the month, which will be auto-drafted through the service Fons.
+You will be asked to set up an account with Fons when you sign up for lessons.
 Payment includes books, materials and other resources to make lessons the best and most engaging they can be.

 What if we miss a lesson?
 Will there be a makeup?

-There will be no makeups in the traditional sense, however a video lesson will be sent through Tonara instead of an in person lesson for the missed week.
+There will be no makeups in the traditional sense, however a video lesson will be sent through Muzie instead of an in person lesson for the missed week.